kmgowda/SBK/README.md

 variations of SLC 2 factor that means you have an opportunity to improve the stability of the storage system too.

-**Performance results to CSV file**

-you can use option "-csvfile" to specify the csv file to log all the performance results for future analytics.
+**Performance results to CSV file** you can use option "-csvfile" to specify the csv file to log all the performance results.
+Further you can use [sbk charts](#sbk-charts) for generating xlsx files with graphs.

 ### Grafana Dashboards of SBK
 When you run the SBK, by default it starts the http server and all the output benchmark data is directed to the default port number: **9718** and **metrics** context.